-Kira O’Reilly is a London based artist; her practice, both wilfully interdisciplinary and entirely undisciplined, stems from a visual art background; it employs performance, biotechnical practices and writing with which to consider speculative reconfigurations around The Body.
+Kira O’Reilly is a Helsinki based artist; her practice, both wilfully interdisciplinary and entirely undisciplined, stems from a visual art background; it employs performance, biotechnical practices and writing with which to consider speculative reconfigurations around The Body.
 But she is no longer sure if she even does that anymore.

 Since graduating from the University of Wales Institute Cardiff in 1998 her work has been exhibited widely throughout the UK, Europe, Australia, China and Mexico.
 She has presented at conferences and symposia on both live art and science, art and technology interfaces.
 She has been a visiting lecturer in the UK and Australia and U.S.A in visual art, drama and dance.
 Most recent new works have seen her practice develop across several contexts from art, science and technology to performance, live art and movement work.